mo1ein/RenameIt/README.md

 # Rit
 ## Rit is a linux command to rename photos to the time as they were taken .
+#### You can rename multiple files with strftime and your favourite time format
 ### Getting Started

 ### Dependencies